raviusit/k8s-node-doctor/README.md

 # Note
  This repo will evolve with multiple applications (in the future) that can ease work for Platform and App operations teams.

-# Jenkins job to push the image to Golden repo
+# Jenkins job to push the image to docker hub

-# Jenkins Job to push the image to Public Endpoint registry